jkomoros/prompt-garden/README.md

 Required parameters:
 - `template` - The template string
 - `vars` - The map of name -> value to use in the template.
 If any vars that are used in the template are missing there will be an error.
+If some sub-seeds need to be computed, nest a sub-seed of type `object`.

 #### property

 Selects a named property from an object

 Required parameters:
 - `object` - The object to select a property from.
+If some of the sub-keys need to be computed, nest a sub-seed of type `object`.
 - `property` - The property to select from the object.

+#### object

+Returns an object where some values may be sub-seeds that need to be computed.

+Required parameters:
+- `properties` - An object with keys for each key to return.
+The values may be LeafValue or a SeedReference / SubSeed.

 #### ==